LucasGitHubz/SweetBubblesTransition/README.md

 ## Usage

 This transition used the Reusable library, made by [AliSoftware](https://github.com/AliSoftware/Reusable).

 In fact, to understand it, we'll make a superposition.

-By your first ViewController we will add the ViewController that you want to tristion to (called VC2) and add on top the BubbleViewController (which will make the transition).
+From your first ViewController we will add the ViewController that you want to tristion to (called VC2) and add on top the BubbleViewController (which will make the transition).

 Finally we make the VC2 visible and remove the BubbleVC.
 That's it !